networkx/nx-parallel/Config.md

 NetworkXConfig(backend_priority=[], backends=Config(parallel=ParallelConfig(active=False, backend='loky', n_jobs=None, verbose=0, temp_folder=None, max_nbytes='1M', mmap_mode='r', prefer=None, require=None, inner_max_num_threads=None, backend_params={})), cache_converted_graphs=True)
 ```

-Setting `active` to `True` tells `nx-parallel` to use NetworkX's configurations instead of `joblib`'s.
-By default, `active` is set to `False`.

-Please refer the [NetworkX's official backend and config docs](https://networkx.org/documentation/latest/reference/backends.html) for more.
+As you can see in the above output, by default, `active` is set to `False`.
+So, to enable NetworkX configurations for `nx-parallel`, set `active` to `True`.
+Please refer the [NetworkX's official backend and config docs](https://networkx.org/documentation/latest/reference/backends.html) for more on networkx configuration system.

 ### 2.2 Usage